 Let’s reclaim our food sovereignty and transform the industrial food system!

 African organisations participating in the global response to the UN Food Systems Summit (UNFSS), including the African Centre for Biodiversity (ACB), coordinated an online session, as part of the three days of global counter-mobilisation, which took place during the UNFSS pre-summit, from 25 to 28 July 2021.
-The recording of the event is now available, by clicking on the video below:
+The recording of the event is now available here.

 At this event, we launched the common African position statement and we encourage African organisations to read the declaration and sign on by following this link.